-This topic contains 3 replies, has 4 voices, and was last updated by Anonymous 1 year, 4 months ago.
+- This topic has 3 replies, 4 voices, and was last updated 1 year, 6 months ago by Anonymous.

 I’m trying to decide between going into urban planning or landscape architecture.
 It looks like planning has a higher median salary and faster job growth compared to landscape architecture (according to bureau of labor statistics), but I think I would enjoy LA more.
 I’m wondering if it’s possible to get planning jobs with an MLA degree.
 Then I wouldn’t have to choose.

 It also looks like there are some schools that offer dual MLA and planning degrees, but it adds another year to an already three year program.December 21, 2018 at 7:11 pm #3556818Leslie B WagleParticipant

 I’m not familiar with the dual programs, but I am an LA who worked for 15 years in a planning department, and I know of others who also have.
 The best I can tell you is that yes, some positions exist in planning for people with other backgrounds, not just LA but geography, even political science and GIS trained people.
 However, they are usually bigger departments that can sub-assign roles and I never left mine (reviewing plan sets for landscape compliance with the development ordinance, and assistance to the historic preservation commission).
 You would probably rise faster and have more opportunities with training in planning.
 On the other hand, planning won’t satisfy a deep desire to do site design, and a planning degree is not training that will help you in most LA offices.
 Money is important but life is long – base the decision on what you know about yourself and where you think you can weather the ups and downs.
 Notice I didn’t say “do what you enjoy the most.”
 You can’t really predict how far you can go, you probably won’t have a completely smooth ride, and both can be satisfying when they are the right fit.December 24, 2018 at 12:05 pm #3556821Mark Di LucidoParticipant